 Recommendation 106 of the Bern Convention (Council of Europe 2003b) makes suggestions for the conservation of the Aesculapian snake in several countries.
 Measures undertaken to date have been largely concentrated in those countries supporting isolated populations.
 This is particularly the case in northern Europe where work has been undertaken in Poland, the Czech Republic and, especially, in Germany (Heimes and Waitzmann 1997).
-Field surveys, the provision of egg-laying sites and public awareness campaigns have been undertaken in Hessen by the association Naturschutzhaus.
-Several areas around Wiesbaden and Schlangenbad have also been proposed as Natura 2000 sites (Council of Europe 2003a).
+Extensive conservation work for the Rheingau population, including field surveys, habitat management, the provision of over 20 egglaying sites and public awareness campaigns (including guided tours, a display in Schlangenbad and an indoor exhibition), has been undertaken in Hessen since 1997 by the associations Arbeitsgemeinschaft Amphibien- und Reptilienschutz in Hessen (AGAR) and Naturschutzhaus (M. Fuhrmann: A. Zitzmann pers. com.).
+As the first phase of an ambitious new project, AGAR and Naturschutzhaus have proposed management to link eight of the sixteen fragmented Rheingau populations, as well as the creation of about 100 egg-laying sites.
+A strategy and proposals for a second phase are in preparation and will hopefully include a PhD project.
+Several areas around Wiesbaden and Schlangenbad have also been proposed as Natura 2000 sites (Council of Europe 2003a) - although such sites cannot be declared specifically for this species it will certainly benefit from them.

 Various conservation actions that have benefited this species elsewhere have been less specific and have generally involved a wider range of habitats and other species.
 A project in the Republic of Moldova, for example, has included the protection of endangered snakes (such as this species), and the management of their habitats, in preparation for a future national park on the Lower Dniester River.
 Despite several national initiatives, however, little international funding has been available to date for the conservation of Zamenis longissimus.
 Scientific research on this species has been more extensive and much of this work will help to inform conservation actions in the future.
 Detailed ecological work, which has included radiotracking, has been carried out on Zamenis longissimus in France (Naulleau 1987; 1989a; 1992; 1994; Bonnet and Naulleau 1994; Naulleau and Bonnet 1995).
-At least three extensive studies have also been made on the German populations including research in west Taunus (Heimes 1988: 1990: 1991: 1994) and south Odenwald (Waitzmann 1989; 1992; 1993).
+At least three extensive studies have also been made on the German populations including research in west Taunus (Heimes 1988; 1990; 1991; 1994) and south Odenwald (Waitzmann 1989; 1992; 1993).
 Work on the Hirschhorn population resulted in a detailed book about the Aesculapian snake (Gomille 2002).
 Numerous accounts have also been written about the captive care and breeding of this species (Schulz 1996), which, together with papers on the best procedures for translocations, should provide a good basis for any potential captive breeding program in the future.